 In addition to the unsubscribe link provided in the footer of emails some email providers will add a link to the unsubscribe page near the top of the email as well.
 This link is meant to make it easier for users to remove themselves from mailing lists.

-Sent via lists.bettermail.ca notice
+Sent via lists.bettermail.ca

 The technical explanation is that the "envelope" domain doesn't match the domain of the "from" address.

-View online link
+Extra view online link

-Link colours change or links are added
+Link colours are changed or links are added

 Some email clients automatically turn addresses and phone numbers into links and change the link colour to (most often) blue.
 This is a convenience feature to make it easy for readers to locate businesses on a map or call them using a single click/tap.
-This adjustment happens after the email is sent by the email client and cannot be changed from the email editor.